Manikandan-Rangarajan/NLP/README.md

-# NLP
-# News Headline Classification Project
+# NLP PROJECT ---> News Headline Classification Project

 ## Overview
 This project implements a deep learning-based news headline classification system that automatically categorizes news headlines into predefined categories based on their content.
 The system uses Natural Language Processing (NLP) techniques and a neural network to achieve high accuracy in classification tasks.